turican0/remc2/README.md

 There are two ways to build the Linux binary.
 - Building a native binary
   1. Pull the development branch
-  2. Make sure that you have the following dependencies as x86 development packages
+  2. Make sure that you have the following dependencies as development packages (the exact names depend on your distro)
   - SDL2
+  - SDL2_mixer
+  - SDL2_image
-  - SDL2_MIXER
+  - SDL2_ttf
   - libpng
+  - boost
+  - boost-system
   3. Make sure that you have `CMake`, `make` and a recent `GCC` installed
   4. Build the code
   ```bash